Aravind1998/Algorithms/README.md

 # Algorithms
-This repository is for storing all algorithms implemented in the Design And Analysis Of Algorithms Lab.
+This repository is for storing all algorithms implemented as part of VTU Design And Analysis Of Algorithms Lab.